Imagine a world where the food we eat actually makes our planet healthier as it makes our bodies healthier.

 Aeon Holistic Agriculture, Inc.

-We are an organic, Integrated Crop-Livestock System (ICLS) company based in San Joaquin County, California.
+We are an organic regenerative agriculture company based in San Joaquin County, California that uses an Integrated Crop-Livestock System (ICLS) approach.
 We grow nutrient dense organic produce in rotation with organic grass-fed cattle.

 A Cutting-Edge Sustainability Approach

 We adhere to the principals of conservation agriculture, regenerative agriculture, and even silvopasture as appropriate, using no-till or low-till processes.
 Most importantly, we obtain our soil fertility by a unique system of ‘rotating plant rotation/animal rotation‘, alternating land use between managed intensive rotational grazing (MIRG) and rotational organic produce.
 This prevents the erosion and salinization phenomenon of modern monoculture which renders most arable lands sterile over time.

 Aeon’s approach brings modern agriculture back into harmony with nature.
 That’s why we call it ‘holistic agriculture’.

 We search out ‘forgotten’ heirloom varietal seeds that produce the highest nutrient density and the best flavor.
 We use proprietary computer algorithms in geothermal greenhouses and ‘French intensive gardening’ techniques in the fields that we perfected at The Ryland Inn in the 1990’s.
 Almost any ‘organic’ tomato in the market will have a BRIX rating of about 2.5% solute (97.5% water) – our organic tomatoes regularly hit 10-12% solute.
 This translates into four to five times the quantity of flavor.
 And, we employ feedback loops with top chefs to ensure the quality of that flavor to arrive at some of the finest-tasting, nutritious produce on the planet.